Vermont utility finds malware code attributed to Russians

 BURLINGTON, Vt.
-(AP) — A Vermont electric utility has confirmed it found on one of its laptops a malware code the U.S. government says is used by Russian hackers.
+(AP) — A state electric utility confirmed on Friday it had found on one of its laptops a malware code the U.S. government says is used by Russian hackers.

-The Burlington Electric Department says U.S. utilities were alerted by the Department of Homeland Security of a malware code used in Grizzly Steppe, the name Homeland Security has applied to a Russian campaign linked to recent hacks.
+The Burlington Electric Department said U.S. utilities were alerted by the Department of Homeland Security on Thursday of a malware code used in Grizzly Steppe, the name Homeland Security has applied to a Russian campaign linked to recent hacks.

-Burlington Electric says it detected the malware in a laptop not connected to its grid systems.
-It says it took “immediate action to isolate the laptop and alerted federal officials.”
+Burlington Electric, which is municipally owned, said it detected the malware in a laptop not connected to its grid systems.
+It said it took “immediate action to isolate the laptop and alerted federal officials.”

-The utility says its team is working with federal officials to trace the malware and prevent other attempts to infiltrate utility systems.
+“Our team is working with federal officials to trace this malware and prevent any other attempts to infiltrate utility systems,” it said in an emailed statement.

 Most Read Stories